 The SHAKEN: Governance Model and Certificate Management framework uses standard Public Key Infrastructure (PKI) for creating and distributing STI certificates and delegate certificates.
 As such, PKI Certification Practice Statement (CPS) and Certificate Policy (CP) documents, per RFC 3647 [Ref 6], are an operational requirement for the STI-CAs.
 This document outlines the role of the STI-PA in defining and administering required certificate policies to support SHAKEN.

 The SHAKEN Governance Model and Certificate Management framework introduces a model whereby the STI-PA maintains a list of trusted STI-CAs.
-This list is distributed to Service Providers and used during the verification process to ensure that the public key certificate associated with a specific SIP Identity header field has been issued by a valid STI-CA. This document specifies the form of the information stored in the list and the mechanism for distributing that list to the Service Providers.
+This list is distributed to STI Participants and used during the verification process to ensure that the public key certificate associated with a specific SIP Identity header field has been issued by a valid STI-CA. This document specifies the form of the information stored in the list and the mechanism for distributing that list to the STI Participants.

-The Service Provider obtains STI certificates from an STI-CA to create signatures authenticating itself as the signing entity and protecting the integrity of the Identity header field.
-The SP can obtain STI certificates from any approved STI-CA in the list of trusted STI-CAs received from the STI-PA with which it has an established business relationship.
-A Service Provider can also obtain an CA certificate from an STI-CA to establish a Subordinate CA for issuing delegate certificates to VoIP entities.
+The STI Participant obtains STI certificates from an STI-CA to create signatures authenticating itself as the signing entity and protecting the integrity of the Identity header field.
+The STI Participant can obtain STI certificates from any approved STI-CA in the list of trusted STI-CAs received from the STI-PA with which it has an established business relationship.
+An STI Participant can also obtain a CA certificate from an STI-CA to establish a Subordinate CA for issuing delegate certificates to VoIP entities.

-The SHAKEN certificate management framework is based on using a signed Service Provider Code token for validation when requesting a certificate.
-Prior to requesting a certificate, the Service Provider requests a Service Provider Code token from the STI-PA as described in ATIS-1000080 [Ref 2] for an STI certificate or ATIS-1000092 for a CA certificate to support delegate certificates.
-When a Service Provider initiates a Certificate Signing Request (CSR), the Service Provider proves to the STI-CA that it has been validated and is eligible to receive a certificate via the use of the Service Provider Code token.
-This document describes the STI-PA management of the Service Provider Code tokens.
+The SHAKEN certificate management framework is based on using a signed Service Provider Code (SPC) token for validation when requesting a certificate.
+Prior to requesting a certificate, the STI Participant requests a Service Provider Code token from the STI-PA as described in ATIS-1000080 [Ref 2] for an STI certificate or ATIS-1000092 for a CA certificate to support delegate certificates.
+When An STI Participant initiates a Certificate Signing Request (CSR), the STI Participant proves to the STI-CA that it has been validated and is eligible to receive a certificate via the use of the SPC token.
+This document describes the STI-PA management of the SPC tokens.

 References